Approximation of conformal mappings and novel applications to shape recognition of planar domains: Introduction

 \subsection{Organization of the paper}

-In Section~\ref{se:stephcondu}, we describe the conductance constants suggested by Stephenson, and express these in the way applied in Theorem~\ref{th:annulus2}, the main theorem of this paper.
+In Section~\ref{se:stephcondu}, we start by recalling the definition of the conductance constants suggested by Stephenson in his conjecture (Conjecture~\ref{con:step}).
+We then express these in the way they are going to be utilized in Theorem~\ref{th:annulus2}, the main theorem of this paper, which proves that a certain discrete scheme converges to a uniformizing map of a planar annulus.

 In Section~\ref{se:makeconf}, we present three novel definitions.
-We define the class of {\it discrete asymptotic harmonic functions}.
+First, we define the class of {\it discrete asymptotic harmonic functions}.
 Intuitively, a function in this class is {\it almost} harmonic on a scale determined by the mesh of the triangulation.
-This class will be employed in the approximation process described in the main theorem of this paper.
-The {\it flux following path} in a given triangulation is associated to the amount of {\it discrete flux} crossing a given path in the one skeleton of the Voronoi cells of the triangulation.
-Finally, utilizing a flux following path, we define a {\it conjugate function}, $\bar g^{*}$, of a discrete harmonic or a discrete asymptotic harmonic function.
+Since our discrete approximations of $\Re{(f)}$, the \underline{smooth} uniformizing map of an annulus, is {\it not} discrete harmonic, introducing this class of functions is essential to the approximation process described in the main theorem of this paper.
+Second, the {\it flux following path} is contained in the one skeleton of a given triangulation; it is used to determine the amount of {\it discrete flux} of a function which ``crosses" a path in the one skeleton of the Voronoi cells of the given triangulation.
+Finally, if $g$ is a discrete harmonic or a discrete asymptotic harmonic function, by summing the discrete flux along such paths, we are able to define a {\it conjugate function} $\bar g^{*}$ of $g$ and thereafter to prove its convergence.

-In Section~\ref{se:makeconf11}, we provide the proof of Theorem~\ref{th:annulus2}, where the convergence of our proposed discrete scheme is shown to converge in the case of a polygonal annulus.
+Section~\ref{se:makeconf11} is devoted to the approximation of a uniformizing map of a planar annuli with a continuous Jordan boundary.
+We first study the case of a polygonal annulus.
+In Theorem~\ref{th:annulus2}, we prove the uniform convergence of our proposed discrete scheme on compact subsets of the interior of the given annulus, to a conformal homeomorphism.
 We are then concerned with the approximation of the uniformization of an annulus with continuous Jordan boundary.
 Corollary~\ref{th:anncont} demonstrates that Theorem~\ref{th:annulus2} coupled with a generalization of a compactness theorem due to Koebe and a diagonalization process, allow the weakening of the boundary regularity assumption of Theorem~\ref{th:annulus2} from polygonal to continuous.